matter-labs/zinc/docs/language/00-introduction.md

 # Introduction

-The Jabberwocky language is used to simplify development of Quadratic Arithmetic Programs (see [this example](http://coders-errand.com/how-to-build-a-quadratic-arithmetic-program/)).
+The ZRust language is used to simplify development of Quadratic Arithmetic Programs (see [this example](http://coders-errand.com/how-to-build-a-quadratic-arithmetic-program/)).
 Its transpiler converts a program into an R1CS circuit using the [bellman](https://github.com/matter-labs/bellman)